 Rat Control

-The RM hires a pest control officer to conduct farm site inspections for rat infestations.
+The RM contracts a pest control officer to conduct farm site inspections for rat infestations.

 If you are an agricultural or rural resident, you may be able to receive bait from the municipality at no charge and is available at the Municipal Office.
 When receiving bait, you will be required to agree to the following conditions: